bartcharbon/nextflowVipPoc/README.md

 # Nextflow and Singularity PoC for the VIP project
-Proof of concept for the vip pipeline with nextflow and singularity.

-This poc will take an non compressed input vcf and:
+This proof of concept will take an non compressed input vcf and:
 - compress it
 - index it
 - split it per chromsome in to separate vcf file
-- run the vip-decision-tree on the per-chromsome vcf's
+- run the vip-decision-tree on the per-chromsome vcf's (Parallel)
 - merge the result back together
 - run the vip-report on the merged vcf